-Careful consideration has been given to the proposed layout and the design will continue to evolve ahead of the submission of the planning application to reflect further environmental considerations, technical constraints, and feedback obtained during pre-application consultation.
+Careful consideration has been given to the proposed layout and limited design changes are expected ahead of the submission of the planning application.
+Such changes would reflect further environmental considerations, technical constraints, and feedback obtained during pre-application consultation.
 The Proposed Development is being designed with an operational life of up to 40 years.